TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 ## Introduction

-In this section we will consider linear transformations $T: \R^n \to \R^n$ from another perpective.
+In this section we will consider linear transformations $T: \R^n \to \R^n$ from another perspective.
 We will follow the 'paths' of vectors under repeated application of $T$.
 In case $T$ is represented by the matrix $A$ this means we will study the sequence

 $$
    \vect{x}_0,\,\, \vect{x}_1=A\vect{x}_0,\,\,\vect{x}_2= A\vect{x}_1,\,\,\vect{x}_3= A\vect{x}_2,\,\,\ldots